 We take safety seriously here, there is no joking around when it comes to murder and violent crime.
 Mexico, as a country, is taking it seriously as well.

 For those of us who live in Mexico, the emphasis in the U.S. press on how violent and murderous Mexico reflects a total lack of context, when compared to the reality of violent crimes and murder in the U.S. is unfair at best.
-Statistically speaking, when you are focusing on overall violet crimes, Mexico is a safer place to live than the U.S.!
+Statistically speaking, when you are focusing on overall violet crimes, Mexico is safe, moreso than the U.S. statistically!

 If you want to compare U.S. and Mexico Crime Statistics in more detail you can check this link: https://www.nationmaster.com/country-info/compare/Mexico/United-States/Crime#